Slow Cooker Chicken Stew

 • Deglaze the pan with the white wine.

-• If desired saute the onion and other veggies after you have browned the chicken.
-I prefer to skip this step.
+• If preferred, saute the onion and other veggies after you have browned the chicken for extra flavor.

 Slow Cook:

-• Add the white wine mixture from the pan to the slow cooker.
+• Transfer the white wine mixture from the pan to the slow cooker.

-• Add the chicken and the rest of the ingredients, except cream and cornstarch.
+• Add the chicken and the remaining ingredients, except cream and cornstarch.

 • Cover and cook on LOW for 7-8 hours or on HIGH for 4 hours.